Top 10 Best Places to Retire in Virginia in 2022

 Abingdon is the county seat of Washington County.
 It’s located near the Tennessee border, less than 20 miles from Bristol.

-Like most of Virginia, Abingdon is home to many historical sites which boosts its access to museums and galleries.
+Like most of Virginia, Abingdon is home to many historical sites which comes with more access to museums and galleries.
 This also plays a role in its growing fine arts and crafts scene.

 You can enjoy the Virginia Creeper Trail for hiking and biking or even go horseback riding.
 The small town is always hosting yearly events as well, such as the Virginia Highlands Festival and various conventions.